appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/apireference.md

 ## Constructor

-The constructor of searchbase is called with the following properties:
+The constructor of `SearchBase` is called with the following properties:

 ```js
 const searchbase = new SearchBase(properties);